The film for which Will Smith chose a Mendoza wine – Come and see

 A Hollywood shoot in Buenos Aires

-In Focus, directed by Glenn Ficarra and John Requa (“Crazy Stupid Love”), Smith played expert con man Nicky, who falls for rookie Jess (Robbie).
+In Focus, directed by Glenn Ficarra and John Requa (“Crazy Stupid Love”), Smith played expert con man Nicky, who falls in love with rookie Jess (Robbie).

 The start of filming was in New Orleans and then continued between the end of November and December 2013 in Buenos Aires -they also recorded the finale in Spain-.
-In the Argentine city there were scenes in the Círculo Militar de Retiro, where the Argentine actor Juan Minujín acted as a barman.
+In the Argentine city there were scenes in the Military Retirement Circle, where the Argentine actor Juan Minujín acted as a barman.

 /Home Embedded Code//End Embed Code/